Updated June 2021

 Answer: Yes, this was some great news from the office of Gov. Andrew Cuomo.
 Those who receive their first dose of the Pfizer, Moderna or single-dose Johnson & Johnson vaccine between June 15 through July 14 are eligible to receive a free seven-day pass, valued at $17.50.
 Please bring your vaccine card to TCAT’s main office.
 737 Willow Ave., Ithaca, between 1 p.m. and 5 p.m.
 Mon.-Fri., and we will give you your pass.
 See Tompkins County vaccination sites here.

-1. Question: How is the coronavirus impacting service?
+2. Question: How has/is the coronavirus impacting service?

 As always, customer service representatives are able to take calls Mon.-Fri. from 8 a.m. to noon and then again from 1 p.m. to 5 p.m. at (607) 277-RIDE (7433).
 Riders can also email TCAT staff with concerns or questions at firstname.lastname@example.org and a representative will get back to you as soon as possible.

-2. Question: Why are you running buses during a pandemic?
+5. Question: Why did you run buses during a pandemic?

-Answer: TCAT implemented the following protocols in early March and is continuing to do so:
+Answer: TCAT implemented the following protocols in early March 2020 that remain in place: